bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-amazon-aurora-and-github.md

 Before you start this tutorial, make sure you have the following ready:

-- Followed our previous UI-based change tutorial [DevOps: Database Change Management with Amazon Aurora](/docs/tutorials/database-change-management-with-amazon-aurora).
+- Followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with Amazon Aurora](/docs/tutorials/database-change-management-with-amazon-aurora).
 - An Amazon Aurora MySQL instance.
 - A GitHub account.
 - A public GitHub repository, e.g  `aurora-test-bb-local`.